Things to do in Muscat are so different from the rest of the country, it would be a shame to miss the city out during your Oman travel.

 First step outside the Muscat International airport says it all….
 Muscat is undoubtedly a very modern capital of Sultanate of Oman!
 Perfectly maintained green grass, flowers and parks show us, that even though Oman has severe problems with water, Muscat is boosting with it!
 Wide three and four lane roads are clean and decorated with rich city lights.
 Muscat shows us the modern side of the Sultanate of Oman.
-In fact, the city is so different that you will find totally different things to do in Muscat than in other parts of the country.
-It would be a shame to miss Muscat on your Oman travel.

 - Shopping centers – Muscat has many trendy shopping centers, but don’t miss the biggest and the most modern one Muscat city center.
 Visiting it gives you a unique insight in the modern lifestyle of a wealthy Omani people, where different world cultures meet.
 One of the must things to do in Muscat if you want to get the whole picture of this bustling Oman capital.